Read part 1 of this post.

 In ACT-consistent therapy, we focus acceptance skills on things we cannot change.
 We focus values-based committed action skills on the things we can change.
 We focus transcendent- sense-of-self skills on knowing the difference.

-For more information about therapy using ACT processes, email or call me today.
+For more information about therapy using ACT processes, schedule an appointment today.

 Wishing you love, hope and prosperity on your journey.